gridscale/packer-plugin-gridscale/docs/README.md

 ## Plugin Contents

-The Scaffolding plugin is intended as a starting point for creating Packer plugins, containing:
+The gridscale Packer plugin is intended as a starting point for creating Packer plugins, containing:

 ### Builders